symlex/symlex/README.md

 The only thing I wasn't happy with is Pimple, the service container that comes with Silex - it feels cumbersome for developers coming from Symfony and makes it hard to reuse existing code.
-In addition, most Silex examples and applications I found access the service container from all parts of the code (not only the framework itself), which is the opposite of inversion of control and also leads to awkward testability.
-Symlex therefore promotes the strict use of dependency injection and combines the convenience of the Symfony DI container with the speed of Silex.
+In addition, most Silex examples and applications I found access the service container from all parts of the code (not only the framework itself), which is the opposite of inversion of control and leads to awkward testability.
+Symlex promotes the strict use of dependency injection and combines the convenience of the Symfony DI container with the speed of Silex.

+Today, the framework is in use for a number of proprietary applications.
+It is constantly being improved and any feedback most welcome.

 Key Features
 ------------